 Introduction / History

-The Bhulia are a caste of weavers who live mostly in Orissa in India.
-They are also known as Bholia, Bhoriya, Bholwa, Mehar and Mihir.
-They speak in Hindi.
-One legend says that the Bhulia migrated to Orissa with the first Chauhan Raja of Patna.
+Bhulia are a caste of weavers who are also known as Bholia, Bhoriya, Bholwa, Mehar and Mihir.
+They have no sub castes.
+One legend says that the Buhlia migrated to Orissa with the first Chauhan Raja of Patna.
 It is thought they may belong to a north Indian caste who do not know their origin.

-Marriage with the same exogamous group is not allowed.
-They have customs for their weddings.
+Marriage with the same group is not allowed.
+They have wedding customs.
 The bridegroom is expected to carry the bride seven times around the sacrificial fire in a basket.
 If he cannot, the grandfather of the bride carries them both.
 The married couple go back to the village after the wedding ceremony.
-Divorce is allowed and widows can marry again.
-The Bhulia eat meat and drink alcohol.
+Divorce is allowed and widows are permitted to marry again.

-What are Their Beliefs?
+What Are Their Needs?